Shelby Caviness (1940 - 2020) - Obituary

 Shelby Jean Caviness, 79, a native of Statesville, went to be with the Lord Sept.
 10, 2020, at Maple Leaf health care, after a brave and valiant battle with declining health.

 She was born Sept.
 21, 1940, to the late Arlie and Rachel & Cook.
-In addition to her parents, she was preceded in death by three brothers, Richard, Thomas and David Cook.
+She was married to Douglas N. Caviness for 44 years, before his passing.
+In addition to her parents, she was also preceded in death by three brothers, Richard, Thomas and David Cook.

 Shelby was a Godly woman; she was a faithful member of Beulah Heights Wesleyan Church.
 She loved reading and visiting with her family.
 She had a wonderful smile that brightened any room.
 She was a gift to all who knew her and to know her was to love her.
 She had an amazing sense of humor and was beautiful inside and out.